You want smart political talk without the meltdowns?

 You really didn't have any hope of getting out anytime soon.

-Well Kim Kardashian reached out to Ivanka and reached she reached out to Jarrett and so they started fighting for my release in fact they called themselves Team Alice.
+Well, Kim Kardashian reached out to Ivanka and she reached out to Jared.

-So I had so much hope knowing that family someone sees me and it's taken my calls up even though there were other advocates out there fighting they actually were right there in the trenches also they met with President Trump on my birthday May 30th.
+So I had so much hope knowing that family someone sees me and has taken my cause up, even though there were other advocates out there fighting.

-Seven days later the war washed as I ran across this street into the arms of my family and I have been running every since for those justice impacted individuals.
+I ran across the street into the arms of my family, and I have been running every since for those justice-impacted individuals.

-I've helped people gain their freedom through clemencies.
+I've helped people gain their freedom through clemency.

 I've worked on compassionate releases.

-He had not even been in in in position two years when he set me free.
+He had not even been in position two years when he set me free.

 And he asked me if I knew of other people like myself.

-And I I dedicated my life, honestly, to help him find those people, tell their stories, get them to the White House.
+And I dedicated my life, honestly, to helping find those people, tell their stories, get them to the White House.

-I've met with, I've met with on both sides of the aisle, because this is not a partisan issue.
+I've met with on both sides of the aisle because this is not a partisan issue.

 Absolutely not.